global-synchronizer-foundation/cips/cip-24h-signing-delay/cip-XXXX.md

   and `/v0/admin/external-party/transfer-preapproval/submit-send`.
 - Add new `LockedAmulet_ExpireAmuletV2` and `Amulet_Expire` choices that require `ExternalPartyConfigState` instead of `OpenMiningRound`.
 - Remove the existing `LockedAmulet_ExpireAmulet` and `Amulet_Expire` choices.
+- Update CIP-0056 to remove the ["Canton Coin Limitations" section in CIP-0056](https://github.com/global-synchronizer-foundation/cips/blob/main/cip-0056/cip-0056.md#canton-coin-limitations) once the change from this CIP lands on MainNet

 ## Motivation